SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/functionStandard.md

     - `[Event]`: Events functions
   - VI.
 Data Group:
     - `[File]`: Manages file-related operations.
-    - `[Input]`: Handles input-related functionality.
+    - `[Input]`: Handles input-related functionality only.
-    - `[Output]`: Manages output-related functionality.
+    - `[Output]`: Manages output-related functionality only.
     - `[Debug]`: Special functions for debugging

-- Functions without those common patterns should use special tags:
+- Functions without those common patterns should use special tags
-  - `[Deprecated]`: Functions that are no longer being used or supported.
+  - `[Unused]`:
-  - `[Unused]`: Unused functions or variables.
+    - Unused functions or variables.
+    - Serve design purposes, allow extensibilities.
+  - `[TODO]`:
-  - `[TODO]`: Functions that are intended to be implemented.
+    - Functions that are intended to be implemented.
-  - `[Placeholder]`: Serve design purposes, allow extensibilities.
+    - Do not spam the tag unless needed.
+  - `[Utility]`:
+    - Helper functions, should be private, otherwise include a utilities file.
+    - Better to be defined belowest everything
+  - `[Deprecated]`:
+    - Functions that are no longer being used or supported.
+    - Functions that have limited usecase, or contains side-effects

 - If the tags are small, you should merge them using `&` in the between the tags